EDMdesigner/email-generator-docs/document-settings/buttonType.md

 ** Some ESP won't support this fallback mechanism and even rip off conditional comments, that can cause the duplications or delete the button code entirely.
 Testing the generated code used first time is highly recommended and the ESP made any changes on the button code, use the `minimal` button code instead.

-Note: if you use Chamaileon editor, you can controll the button code format under the `email properties` menu item by set the `fully-clickable buttons` item enable or disable it.
-When this setting is enabled, the software generates the `classic` fully-clickable buttons for modern email clients and simple fallback buttons for Outlooks.

 If you have any questions or you notice any issues while use our exported code, feel free to create an issue [here](https://github.com/EDMdesigner/email-generator-docs/issues).